QuantEcon/lecture-python-intro/lectures/supply_demand_multiple_goods.md

 +++

-## Economies with Endogenous Supplies of Goods
+## Economies with endogenous supplies of goods

 Up to now we have described a pure exchange economy in which endowments of goods are exogenous, meaning that they are taken as given from outside the model.

-### Supply Curve of a Competitive Firm
+### Supply curve of a competitive firm

 A competitive firm that can produce goods takes a price vector $p$ as given and chooses a quantity $q$ to maximize total revenue minus total costs.